shawsers/not-for-use/ER/README.md

 - delete the api pod and wait for it to become Ready 1/1

 #### Step 7
-- now login to your Turbo UI and you should see the Report option on the left menu now.
+- now login to your Turbo UI and you should see the REPORT option on the left menu now, which you can click to view Embedded Reports.